scipy-lectures/scientific-python-lectures/README.rst

 .. topic:: Contributing guide and chapter example

-   The directory ``guide`` contains an example chapter with specific instructions on how to contribute:
+   The directory ``guide`` contains an example chapter with specific instructions on how to contribute.

    .. toctree::